elephantsofneptune/presidency/README.md

-  cannot be created without a candidate cannot be created without a user can be created when both user and candidate are present user can only vote once
+  cannot be created without a candidate cannot be created without a user can be created when both user and candidate are present validations for vote

-VotesHelper
-  calculate total votes
+    user can only vote once

 Presidential Candidate
   record creation